apribadi/dandelion/README.md

 Dandelion is a high performance non-cryptographic random number generator suitable for algorithms applied to simulation, testing, statistics, and data structures.
-It has a state of 128 bits, and a cycle length of 2¹²⁸ - 1.
+It has a state of 128 bits and a cycle length of 2¹²⁸ - 1.

 # Example